brunorc93/procgen/README.md

 > more links will be added as soon as the modules are ported onto C#.net for ease of use.

 The project currently can only be visualized within Unity.
 It has 3 Scenes:
-1. one for Island Shape generation that returns a Texture2D with the shape of the island
+1. Island Shape generation that returns a Texture2D with the shape of the island
-1. one for visualizing Noise results (e.g.: fractal noise, simple Perlin noise, clamped noise, ridged noise)
+1. Visualizing Noise results (e.g.: fractal noise, simple Perlin noise, clamped noise, ridged noise)
-1. and one that runs the entire project loading a pre produced shape and showing the generated 3D terrain in a second camera as well as a UI showing the names for each biome.
+1. Project loading a pre produced shape and showing the generated 3D terrain in a second camera as well as a UI showing the names for each biome.
 > full vizualization through this repo's README file will be added along the way.